soumojit622/TrackIQ/README.md

 ## 🔍 AI Insights Examples

-Backed by ChatGPT through OpenRouter — TrackerIQ detects patterns and gives you:
+Backed by ChatGPT through OpenRouter — TrackIQ detects patterns and gives you:

 > 💬 _“Your travel spending increased by 38% this month.”_
 > 📉 _“You've stayed under budget for 3 weeks straight — great job!”_